ur4me/Titanic/Using RandomForest.md

 total <- bind_rows(train, test)
 ```
 #### Adding new column
-It would be really good if I can make as many new variables as possible.
-However, in order to use tree function, factor predictors must have at most 32 levels.
-In other words, actual people's name and ticket numbers will not play important role in the prediction as they have more than 32 levels.
-But the title which is stated in their name will be really meaningful as it will have less than 32 levels.
+The title which is stated in their name will be really meaningful.
 Furthermore, I can retrieve deck names from Cabin Column.
 Lastly, I can make family size column from SibSp and Parch column.

 ```
 #make Title column